kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Bedman's Task C gains a buff.
 ; This line is so high you can't see it unless you jump. showBedmanTaskCHeightBuffY = false

-; Specify true or false.
-; When this setting is on, an infinite vertical white box is drawn around the S and H swords, ; showing the range in which the opponent's origin point must be so that, ; should you re-deploy the sword with 6S, 6H, 2S, 2H, j.6S, j.6H, ; j.2S or j.2H, it won't take the extra time to teleport to the opponent. showRamlethalSwordRedeployNoTeleportDistance = true

-; Specify true or false.
-; When this setting is on, and the "showRamlethalSwordRedeployNoTeleportDistance" is also on, ; the infinite vertical white box is around the S and H swords is only shown when re-deploying the swords. onlyShowRamlethalSwordRedeployDistanceWhenRedeploying = true

-; Specify true or false.
-; When this setting is on, and the "showRamlethalSwordRedeployNoTeleportDistance" is also on, ; the infinite vertical white box is around the S and H swords may be shown for P1.
-; Disable this to never show it for P1. showRamlethalSwordRedeployDistanceForP1 = true

-; Specify true or false.
-; When this setting is on, and the "showRamlethalSwordRedeployNoTeleportDistance" is also on, ; the infinite vertical white box is around the S and H swords may be shown for P2.
-; Disable this to never show it for P2. showRamlethalSwordRedeployDistanceForP2 = true

 ; A keyboard shortcut.
 ; Pressing this shortcut will show/hide the framebar window by changing the showFramebar setting.